 You can accept all, reject all, or customize your privacy settings.

-DeFi apps don't have a data problem.
-They have a guidance problem.
+In our view, DeFi doesn’t have a data problem as much as a guidance problem.
 With too much information, you can't really tell what the most important metrics are, what the product's risks are, or how to pick the best yield for your needs.

 With Silo, that meant rebuilding the whole thing from scratch, not just reskinning what was there.
 Here's how we did it.